sethtrain/raven-clj/README.md

 ## Contributing

-- Build and install the jar with `boot build-jar`
+- Build and install the jar with `lein jar`
-- Start a repl with `boot repl`
+- Start a repl with `lein repl`
-- Run tests with `boot test!`
+- Run tests with `lein test`
-- Deploy a release with `boot build-jar push-release`
+- Deploy a release with `lein deploy clojars`

 PRs and issues welcome :tada: